e-h-dev/floral_design/README.md

 Due to the data being used for the project I have opted to use a relational database as this will best suit my requirements.

 - I created the schema using the website [drawsql](https://drawsql.app/).
 - The schema shows the data layout and how it is used across the various apps in the website, using ids and foreign keys.
 Each app is an indepnedanrt entity but they work together by use of connecting keys.
 For example a product can become the content of a basket, simply by applying  the product to the basket with a foreign key (id from another line of data).
-In the chart I have shown the connections between the diffrent apps and models, from the chart one can see how the data bases interact with one another.
+In the chart I have shown the connections between the diffrent apps and models, from the chart, one can see how the data interacts across models and apps.

 ![Database Schema](assets/readme-images/drawSQL-data-schema.png)